ezpaarse-project/ezmesure/README.md

   - Open the `certs` directory.
   - Create an [instances.yml](https://www.elastic.co/guide/en/elasticsearch/reference/current/certutil.html#certutil-silent) file.
   - Run `docker-compose -f create-certs.yml up`.
-  - A `certificates` directory should be created, you can just put it in `elasticsearch/config/`. (**NB**: you may need to `chown` it)
+  - A `certificates` directory should be created, you can just put it in both `elasticsearch/config/` and `kibana/config/`. (**NB**: you may need to `chown` it)

 5) The authentication process requires the user to be located at `ezmesure-preprod.couperin.org`.
 If working on localhost, add the following line into `/etc/hosts`:
 ```
 127.0.0.1 ezmesure-preprod.couperin.org
 ```
 6) Adjust memory for elastic search
-To avoid out of memory exception problems you may have to adjust mmaps count (https://www.elastic.co/guide/en/elasticsearch/reference/2.1/setup-configuration.html)
+To avoid out of memory exception problems, you may have to adjust mmaps count (https://www.elastic.co/guide/en/elasticsearch/reference/2.1/setup-configuration.html)

 ```
 sudo vi /etc/sysctl.conf